Sage-Bionetworks/portalsDocs/articles/tables.md

 import synapseclient
 syn = synapseclient.login()

-# Pandas (For Python only): Pandas is a popular library for working with tabular data.
-# If you have Pandas installed, the goal is that Synapse Tables will play nice with it.
-# Convert a .csv to a Pandas DataFrame
+# Convert a .csv to a Pandas DataFrame (this requires that you have Pandas downloaded)
 import pandas as pd
 df = pd.read_csv('path/to/jazzAlbums.csv', index_col=False)
 {% endhighlight %}